rails/rails/guides/source/plugins.md

 * Your name
 * How to install
 * How to add the functionality to the app (several examples of common use cases)
-* Warnings, gotchas or tips that might help users and save them time
+* Warnings, gotchas, or tips that might help users and save them time

 Once your README is solid, go through and add RDoc comments to all the methods that developers will use.
 It's also customary to add `# :nodoc:` comments to those parts of the code that are not included in the public API.